-Executive Directors Independent Non-executive Directors Lee Ka Shing (Chairman) (appointed on 1 July 2015) Kwong Che Keung, Gordon Dr Lam Ko Yin, Colin Professor Ko Ping Keung Wu King Cheong
+Lee Ka Shing (Chairman) Dr Lam Ko Yin, Colin

+Kwong Che Keung, Gordon Professor Ko Ping Keung Wu King Cheong

 Each member is sufficiently experienced and is appropriately skilled in the issues of the nomination of directors to the Board.
 The Company has provided the Nomination Committee with sufficient resources to perform its duties.
 Nomination Committee may seek independent professional advice, at the Company's expense, to perform its responsibilities.